Ishaq-Shaikh/crunchyroll-clone/README.md

 ## 🎯 Project Goals

-- Recreate the Crunchyroll UI as closely as possible using pure HTML & CSS
+- Recreate the Crunchyroll UI as closely as possible using pure HTML & CSS.
-- Practice layout techniques with Flexbox and Grid
+- Practice layout techniques with Flexbox and css properties.
-- Enhance CSS skills through a real-world clone project
+- Enhance CSS skills through a real-world clone project.

 ---

 ## ✨ Features

-- 🎨 Clean and modern UI similar to Crunchyroll
+- 🎨 Clean and modern UI similar to Crunchyroll.
-- 💡 Organized with semantic HTML5 tags
+- 💡 Organized with semantic HTML5 tags.
-- 🖼️ Image banners, sections, and media cards
+- 🖼️ Image banners, sections, and media cards.
-- 📄 Easy-to-read and well-structured code
+- 📄 Easy-to-read and well-structured code.
-- 📽️ Includes a demo video preview
+- 📽️ Includes a demo video preview.

 ---